dotenv-org/dotenv-vault-ruby/README.md

 $ heroku config:set DOTENV_KEY="dotenv://:key_1234@dotenv.org/vault/.env.vault?environment=production"
 ```

-That's it!
-When your app boots, it will recognize a `DOTENV_KEY` is set.
-It will decrypt the `.env.vault` file and load those variables to `ENV`.
+All set!
+When your app boots, it will recognize a `DOTENV_KEY` is set, decrypt the `.env.vault` file, and load the variables to `ENV`.

 ## FAQ